TslEdv/Csharp-HOTP-TicTacToe/README.md

 - dotnet ef database update --project KTTTS --startup-project KTTTS

+The Admin Page needs to be open in a separate tab for the application to refresh it's email every 15 seconds.

 Game Process

 - Send and email to the managing server with title "Match" and body text of only the other player's email